chinenual/synergize/docs/voicing-voice.md

 ## Patch Type

 The "patch type" is selectable on the `Voice Tab`.
-It contains various ways in which patching of oscillators is accomplished.
+It contains various ways to patch of oscillators.
 Synergize displays the factory patch types with both the textual format used in SYNHCS and a graphical format similar to a Yamaha's DX7 "algorithm" graphic.